The New Corporate Governance Code & Stakeholder Reporting - All You Need to Know

 - How the 2018 Code compares with the previous Code

-- Key areas of change e.g. executive remuneration, chair tenure, workforce engagement, whistleblowing, board diversity, smaller company exemptions
+- Key areas of change e.g. executive remuneration, chair tenure, workforce engagement, whistleblowing, board diversity, smaller company exemptions and substantial voting opposition reporting

 - Key considerations from the consultation and market opinion on the changes